openvar/variantValidator/MANUAL.md

 Possible assemblies are:
 ```
 GRCh37
+GRCh38
 hg19
 hg38
 ```
 You can select all transcripts by passing 'all', or use multiple transcripts with: `select_transcripts = 'NM_022356.3| NM_001146289.1| NM_001243246.1' `

-Variant validator produces a dictionary output that contain all possible interpretations of the input variant.
+VariantValidator produces a dictionary output that contain all possible interpretations of the input variant.

 View supported transcripts for a gene example: HGNC gene symbol https://www.genenames.org/
 ```
-variantValidator.validator.gene2transcripts ('HTT')
+variantValidator.validator.gene2transcripts('HTT')
 # RefSeq Transcript
-variantValidator.validator.gene2transcripts (' NM_002111.8')
+variantValidator.validator.gene2transcripts(' NM_002111.8')

 # Get reference sequence for HGVS variant description
 variantValidator.validator.hgvs2ref('NM_000088.3:c.589_594del')
 ```

 ## Unit testing

-Variant Validator is written to be pytest-compatible.
+VariantValidator is written to be pytest-compatible.
 Run `pytest` in the variant validator root folder, the same as that in which this file resides.
 The test will take several minutes to complete, but runs through over three hundred common and malformed variants.